+RIDE WORLD WIDE GEORGIA 2025

+RIDE INFORMATION

-RIDE INFORMATION Georgia, once part of the old USSR, lies east of the Black Sea, south of the Caucasus, bordering Turkey and Azerbaijan on its southern border.
+Georgia, once part of the old USSR, lies east of the Black Sea, south of the Caucasus, bordering Turkey and Azerbaijan on its southern border.
 It is a fascinating country with a rich and colourful history and it has some of the most beautiful riding terrain imaginable.
 As one of the first settled areas of Christendom, some of the oldest Christian churches in the world are found here.
-The country is rich in both minerals and agriculture - it boasts 500 different grape varieties and has been growing wine for centuries longer than France.
+The country is also rich in both minerals and agriculture - it boasts 500 different grape varieties and has been growing wine for centuries longer than France.
 The legend of Jason's Golden Fleece is of Georgian origin - fleeces of wool were placed in mountain streams to collect the gold particles washed down from the mountains thus creating a 'fleece of gold'.
-The rides we offer in Georgia start in the hills, from a small village about an hours drive from the capital Tbilisi and take you through forests and meadows, passing mountain villages and remote monasteries.
-They are run by Levan Kobakhidze who used to manage a Thoroughbred stud in Georgia.
-Levan speaks excellent English and guides the rides himself with his friends helping and arranging the back up.
-This is an exciting holiday but is also one for adventurous people who enjoy exploring off the beaten track, and can cope without luxuries!
+The rides we offer in Georgia start in the hills, from a small village about an hours' drive from the capital Tbilisi and take you through forests and meadows, passing mountain villages and remote monasteries.
+They are run by Levan Kobakhidze, who was previously manager of a Thoroughbred stud, speaks excellent English and guides the rides personally, with friends and local staff helping and arranging the back up.
+These are exciting rides - but they are also for adventurous people who enjoy exploring off the beaten track and can cope without luxuries!
 Anyone considering a visit to Georgia should remember that its borders opened relatively recently after years of communism.
 It is still very much a developing country in terms of service and infrastructure and as a result, delays and changes to even the most carefully planned itinerary are always possible.
 Although your local guides will do their utmost to make sure your trip runs smoothly, if you plan to join a ride you must be aware that flexibility, an open mind and a willingness to accept local standards and local expectations - which will not match those you are used to at home - are prerequisites!